ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 - WB - Workbook, and
 - BDM_STORE = Budget Manager Store where user-specific budget data is maintained.

-The Data Context data is always scoped to the current values of the 'keys' for these primary objects: FI_KEY, WF_KEY, WF_PURPOSE, and WB_NAME.
+The Data Context data is always scoped to the current values of the 'keys' for these primary objects: FI_KEY, WF_KEY, WF_PURPOSE, and WB_ID.
 Changing these values will cause the DC to flag the need for a refresh of the underlying data.

+A critical property in the Data Context is `dc_WORKBOOK_DATA_COLLECTION` which is a dictionary sorted by the WB_ID of all workbooks stored for a give FI_KEY.
+The WB_INDEX is the enumerated index of this sorted order.
+Workbooks are stored in the BDM_STORE but the order is not preserved.
+Therefore, when the `dc_WORKBOOK_DATA_COLLECTION` property value is assigned, the order is sorted by WB_ID.

 #### Data Context Concrete Implementation